phpearth/docs/faq/databases/04-php-pdo.md

 ## Finally

-Now I think you can do lot with PDO in PHP :smile:
+Now I think you can do lot with PDO in PHP :)